 The study said that by keeping these vice foods in lower moderation while increasing the consumption of healthier foods you convince yourself to eat healthier and it creates a better more sustainable diet.
 Like everything in nutrition, make sure to keep it all in moderation!

 9. Want to Eat Less After a Workout?
 Have Fun!

-On the other hand, when you go in to the activity thinking of it as a “fun or leisure” activity, you eat significantly less after the workout.
+On the other hand, when you go into the activity thinking of it as a “fun or leisure” activity, you eat significantly less after the workout.

-In the second study those that thought it was exercise ate %124 more calories in chocolate than those who thought it was a fun activity.
+In the second study, those that thought it was exercise ate %124 more calories in chocolate than those who thought it was a fun activity.

-The researchers concluded that when you go into something thinking it is going to be exercise and therefore tough, it can make you feel more fatigued and mentally drained leading to a higher consumption of sweets.
+The researchers concluded that when you go into something thinking it is going to be exercise and therefore tough, it can make you feel more fatigued and mentally drained leading to higher consumption of sweets.
 These are often thought of as “rewards” for getting through the tough workout.

 When it comes down to it, make exercise as fun as possible and keep it engaging.
 Make it to where it doesn’t feel like such a dreaded task and you may better be able to control your urges after the workout is over!

 10. Exercising Doesn’t Have to be Incredibly Complex

 “Start with a pyramid set then rest for 15 seconds followed by a 35-second AMRAP with a 45-second rest followed by a curl and crunch superset then rest for 20 seconds.”
 Wait, What?
 A workout routine can be incredibly confusing and these days it seems they are getting more and more intricate.
 Does “Keep It Simple Stupid” not work for working out and building strength anymore?